- 1 lb. Cloverdale bacon

 - 1-1/2 tsp.
 Real maple syrup

 - Bacon is the most delicious alarm clock imaginable.
 It’s the siren song of breakfast, so we start our breakfast bites by making the kitchen smell like delicious, crispy bacon.
-Place your Cloverdale Maple Bacon in a large, deep skillet and cook on medium-high heat.
+Place your bacon (we suggest Cloverdale Brown Sugar Bacon) in a large, deep skillet and cook on medium-high heat.
 Turn occasionally for about 10 minutes until it’s browned.
 Blot and let cool.
 Try not to eat it all.
 Ok maybe eat just one piece.
 Then, chop it up and set it aside.

 - Channel your bacon-hungry frustration by beating the butter, white sugar and brown sugar together in a large mixing bowl with an electric mixer on medium speed.
 Once it’s fluffy, mix in the egg and vanilla extract.